Police car 'smashed' in car chase through Rotorua streets

-A police car has been damaged after a car chase that went "flying down" a Rotorua suburb today.
+A police car has been damaged after a car chase through a Rotorua suburb today.

 Clayton Rd resident Kerris Browne was coming out the end of her driveway when she saw three police cars with a roadblock at the intersection of Clayton, Pukehangi and Paradise Valley Rds, she said.

-Within a minutes, a car came "flying down" and slammed through the roadblock and allegedly crashed into a parked police car.
+Within a minutes, a car came "flying down", slammed through the roadblock and allegedly crashed into a parked police car.

 "It completely smashed the front of it," she said.